stegripe/rawon/docs/COOKIES_SETUP.md

 ### Docker Setup

 Docker users have automatic cookie persistence through the named volume `rawon:/app/cache`.
-The login session (cookies + browser profile) is stored in this volume and persists across container restarts.
+The cookies and profile data are stored in this volume and persist across container restarts.

 The Docker image comes with Chromium pre-installed, so `!login start` works out of the box.